 You can use these southbound trains to get from Serendah to:

-Rawang, Kuang, Sungai Buloh, Kepong Sentral, Kepong, Segambut, Putra (change here for Komuter trains to Batu Caves), Bank Negara, Kuala Lumpur's old train station, KL Sentral (change here for Komuter trains to TBS, Seremban, Tampin / Pulau Sebang or LRT, Monorail or KLIA Ekspres to KUL Airport), Abdullah Hukum, Angkasapuri, Pantai Dalam, Petaling, Jalan Templer, Kampung Dato Harun, Seri Setia, Setia Jaya, Subang Jaya (change trains here for the Skypark Link to Subang Airport), Batu Tiga, Shah Alam, Padang Jawa, Bukit Badak, Klang, Teluk Pulai, Teluk Gadong, Kampung Raja Uda, Jalan Kastam and the terminal station Pelabuhan Klang (Port Klang).
+Rawang, Kuang, Sungai Buloh, Kepong Sentral, Kepong, Segambut, Putra (change here for Komuter trains to Batu Caves), Bank Negara, Kuala Lumpur's old train station, KL Sentral (change here for Komuter trains to TBS, Seremban, Tampin / Pulau Sebang or the MRT, LRT, Monorail or KLIA Ekspres to KUL Airport), Abdullah Hukum, Angkasapuri, Pantai Dalam, Petaling, Jalan Templer, Kampung Dato Harun, Seri Setia, Setia Jaya, Subang Jaya (change trains here for the Skypark Link to Subang Airport), Batu Tiga, Shah Alam, Padang Jawa, Bukit Badak, Klang, Teluk Pulai, Teluk Gadong, Kampung Raja Uda, Jalan Kastam and the terminal station Pelabuhan Klang (Port Klang).

 You can use these northbound commuter trains to travel from Serendah to: